 The Australian Government’s NDIS (National Disability Insurance Scheme) has created a need and demand for high-quality Specialist Disability Accommodation (SDA).
 While the specialist nature of the features and design compliance of SDA housing typically requires moderately higher entry cost, the investor return is significantly higher than traditional residential housing.

 Specialist Disability Accommodation (SDA) property is backed by the National Disability Insurance Agency (NDIA).

-According to Productivity Commission review and analysis, suitable Australian residential property to satisfy the National Disability Insurance Scheme (NDIS) is chronically under-supplied.
+According to the Australian Government Productivity Commission review and analysis, suitable Australian residential property to satisfy the National Disability Insurance Scheme (NDIS) is chronically under-supplied.

 Of the more than 400,000 participants in the National Disability Insurance Scheme (NDIS).
 Around 12,000 of those participants are in real need of more suitable accommodation.

 An estimated 28,000 people require Specialised Disability Accomodation (SDA) property to be built.
 This number is growing every year and so your SDA Property investment will have ongoing demand for years to come.

 National Disability Insurance Scheme (NDIS) and Specialist Disability Accommodation (SDA) FAQ

 What is SDA?